TheCloudTheory/arm-estimator/README.md

 ### Threshold
 ##### Available from: alpha3
-With ARM Cost Estimator it's possible to stop your CICD process is projected estimation exceeds your assumptions:
+With ACE it's possible to stop your CICD process is projected estimation exceeds your assumptions:
 ```
 arm-estimator <template-path>.json <subscription-id> <resource-group> --threshold <int>
 ```